scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-5 title="Top-down composition of one PCB"}

-The following sections provide detailed specifications of the PCB messages, starting with the top-level message of one PCB, and then diving deeper into each of the PCB's message components.

 **Note:** For a full example of one PCB in the Protobuf message format, please see [](#app-a), {{figure-14}}.

 #### PCB Top-Level Message Format {#segment}